Fresh Strawberry Pavlova With Strawberry Coulis

 - 5 g white vinegar, to clean bowl

-- 180 g egg whites, cold straight from the fridge (see notes)
+- 180 g egg whites, room temperature (see notes)

 Chantilly Cream